ToshioCP/Gtk4-tutorial/src/sec2.src.md

 Most of the necessary libraries are included by Ubuntu 20.10.
 Therefore, they can be installed with `apt-get` command.
 You don't need to install them from the source tarballs.
-You can skip the subsections below about prerequisite library installation (Glib, Pango, Gdk-pixbuf and Gtk-doc).
+You can skip the subsections below about prerequisite library installation (GLib, Pango, GdkPixbuf and GTK-doc).

-### Glib installation
+### GLib installation

 If your Ubuntu is 20.04LTS, you need to install prerequisite libraries from the tarballs.
 Check the version of your library and if it is lower than the necessary version, install it from the source.